-- 12.3 Conduct monitoring on a bi-annual basis to ensure that noise from the operation is within the limits specified in Condition 12.2 and in accordance with submit results to the EPA as a component of the Environmental Annual Report required by Condition 14.2. - 12.4 Equip all sound-making devices, e.g. generators, planers, etc. with silencers or mufflers to reduce noise level and/or enclose all sound making devices in structures constructed with materials of good insulation properties (e.g. hollow concrete blocks, insulation boards, solid clay bricks, etc.) - 12.5 Ensure that all equipment and machinery are placed on foundations properly designed to ensure effective damping of vibrations.
+- 12.3 Equip all sound making devices, e.g. generators, planers, etc. with silencers or mufflers to reduce noise level and/ or enclose all sound making devices in structures constructed with materials of good insulation properties (e.g. hollow concrete blocks, insulation boards, solid clay bricks, etc.) - 12.4 Ensure that the exhaust stack of the generator is of an appropriate height, preferably above the tallest building nearby, to minimise adverse fumes/soot impacts to contiguous areas. - Ensure that all equipment and machinery are placed on foundations properly designed to ensure effective damping of vibrations. - 12.6 Operate and service all mechanical equipment in accordance with manufacturer's specifications at all times.
+Additionally, ensure that mechanical equipment and vehicles are regularly maintained and work at their optimal levels to minimise atmospheric emissions.

-13.0 BIODIVERSITY PROTECTION
+13 BIODIVERSITY PROTECTION